 US second or subsequent pressing (thanks for correct attribution Bob!) probably early Sixties.
 The original from 1958 pictured right, poached from Popsike.

 Deep groove, pressed by Plastylite NJ (ear).
 Rich room-filling weighty mono, though a little light in the top-end compared with RVG Blue Notes.

 Second Cover:The less said about the second cover the better: typography-for-beginners class, repeated in monochrome on the rear.
 And a couple of paragraphs short of a full set of liner notes.

 Source: Ebay Location: UK

 Sellers description: COVER VG+ HAS IMPORT STICKER ON FRONT WHICH COULD EASILY BE REMOVED, RECORD CONDITION NEAR MINT

-United Artists Jazz can be great value to the collector-listener as it does not have the cachet (or price!) of Blue Note and Prestige, yet their portfolio of releases from the late 50′s and early 60′s features many of the same artists and includes many fine unique recordings (Bill Evans Undercurrent, Kenny Dorham Matador etc).
-And occasional Plastylite pressing is a bonus.
-UA Jazz is not to be confused with the later corporate entity United Artists Music and Records Group of the Seventies, who went on to make a mess of the Blue Note catalogue, before giving up the ghost entirely and handing it over to EMI – the Evil Music Industry.
+United Artists Jazz can be great value to the collector-listener as it does not have the cachet (or price!) of Blue Note and Prestige, yet their portfolio of releases from the late 50’s and early 60’s features many of the same artists and includes many fine unique recordings (Duke Ellington The Money Jungle, Bill Evans Undercurrent, Kenny Dorham Matador etc).
+And occasionally, Plastylite pressing.

 Note: Post updated 11th September 2012 – attribution corrected courtesy of BD (see comments)